grinnell-cs/csc151-dh/_eboards/eboard04-2.md

 Lab
 ---

-Make sure to update the csc151 library.
-(It's always good to check.)

 Problems are labeled A and B.

 The partner closer to the front of the room is Partner A.  The partner